Elisabethein/Pet_Management/README.md

 ## Main Files
-Here are the main files used in this project:
+Here are the main files used in this project (mainly in the newpets folder):

 PetsApplication.java
 This is the Spring Boot application that starts the server when run.